avikumar15/quick-mail-cli/README.md

 usage: quickmail send [-h] -r RECEIVER -sub SUBJECT [-t TEMPLATE] [-b BODY]
                       [-a ATTACHMENT] [-l]

 Use the send command to send mail.
 Body can be passed as an argument, or typed in a nano shell.
 Use optional --lessgo command for sending mail without confirmation

 optional arguments:
   -h, --help            show this help message and exit -r RECEIVER, --receiver RECEIVER
-                        receiver's email address, eg. '-r
+                        receiver's email address, eg. '-r "xyz@gmail.com"' -sub SUBJECT, --subject SUBJECT
-                        "avithewinner1508@gmail.com"'
-  -sub SUBJECT, --subject SUBJECT
-                        email's subject, eg. '-sub "CA Endsem Submission"' -t TEMPLATE, --template TEMPLATE
+                        email's subject, eg. '-sub "XYZ submission"' -t TEMPLATE, --template TEMPLATE
                         template of email body, eg. '-t="assignment_template"' -b BODY, --body BODY  email's body, eg. '-b "Message Body Comes Here"' -a ATTACHMENT, --attachment ATTACHMENT
-                        email's attachment path, eg. '~/Desktop/CA_Endsem.pdf' -l, --lessgo          skip confirmation before sending mail
+                        email's attachment path, eg. '~/Desktop/XYZ_Endsem.pdf' -l, --lessgo          skip confirmation before sending mail

 ```

 Body and attachments are optional arguments.
 Body can be either passed as an argument otherwise it can also be typed in the nano shell (Use -t argument to use a template body).
 Use the --lessgo (shorthand -l) to skip confirmation of mail, for quicker mail deliveries.